sunilkommiri/ai-agent-project/README.md

 **Tool Use**: The agent can decide when it needs to use external tools (like Google Search) to find up-to-date information.

-**P****ersistent Memory**: Conversations are saved on a per-user basis using Amazon DynamoDB, allowing for stateful, long-term interactions.
+**Persistent Memory**: Conversations are saved on a per-user basis using Amazon DynamoDB, allowing for stateful, long-term interactions.

 **Secure Authentication**: User sign-up and sign-in are handled by Amazon Cognito, and the backend API is protected, allowing access only to authenticated users.